cs-uob/COMS20012/docs/labs/2026 Labs/Week 8 Lab .md

 If you experience difficulty contact the IT service.

- ## 1. Setting up Vagrant (you have already done this part in previous labs, it should be straightforward)

-The rest of labs in this course are designed to run in *virtual machines* on the lab machines setup via Vagrant.
+The rest of labs in this course are designed to run in *virtual machines* on the lab machines setup via one of the options below.
 Expect to spend the first 10 minutes of any lab redownloading the VM images.
 If you have an X86-based Linux machine of your own, you might get away with using your own machine; if you have a Mac you will need to use the lab machines.
 If you have Windows you *might* get away with it.